axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 <tr><td>Security Group</td><td>Firewall configuration that can be associated to an instance.
 There is no need of configuring iptables or such.
 One can associate many instances the the same Security Group.</td></tr>
 <tr><td>Elastic Load Balancer (ELB)</td><td>Service that makes it possible to balance over services running on different instances.</td></tr>
 <tr><td>Network Interfaces</td><td>Virtual network interfaces that are mapped to physical network interfaces on instances. </td></tr>

-<tr><td>Placement Groups</td><td>Enables applications to get the full-bisection bandwidth and low-latency network performance required for tightly coupled, node-to-node communication.
+<tr><td>Multi instance</td><td>App instance that runs along with other app instances on the same EC2 instance</td></tr><tr><td>Placement Groups</td><td>Enables applications to get the full-bisection bandwidth and low-latency network performance required for tightly coupled, node-to-node communication.
 Placement Groups can only contain HVM instance and have other limitations described here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html</td></tr>
 </table>